 CFM & MPH

-• The Stihl BR 430 with an MPH of 219 slightly exceeds the 216 MPH of the Echo PB-580T.
-Thus, in comparison, the former expels air at a slightly higher speed, and should do a better job at blowing leaves on grass or lifting wet leaves and debris (acorns, etc.).
+• The Stihl BR 430 with an MPH of 219 slightly exceeds the 216 MPH of the Echo PB-580T, making it more effective at blowing leaves on grass or lifting wet debris (acorns, etc.).

 TL;DR